 Comprises sharing transportation modes such as electric motorbikes, smart cars, and electric cars

 Unmanned bicycle ports that help people to lower carbon dioxide emissions

-Using power points installed around the town
+Power points installed around the town

-Provides small, user friendly public spaces using units at UDCK
+Provides small, user-friendly public spaces using units at UDCK

 Automatically processes and displays urban development information for each community in real time